siberianfox/tinygwiki/TinyG-Boot-Loader.md

 <a id="flashing"></a>
 # Flashing the Boot Loader onto the Xmega Chip
-_Update 5/22/13: We have had reports that programming (flashing) the boot loader using Studio6.0 or Studio6.1 can report a verification error.
-THe boot loader is actually loaded correctly and does work, in spite of this error (so far no counter examples have been reported).
-Flashing using AStudio4 does not report these errors._
+_Update 5/22/13: We have had reports that programming (flashing) the boot loader using AtmelStudio6.0 or Studio6.1 can report a verification error.
+The boot loader is actually loaded correctly and does work, in spite of this error (so far no counter examples have been reported).
+Flashing using AVRStudio4 does not report these errors._

 The following instructions are how to flash the boot loader using Atmel Studio6.
 AVRStudio4 is similar, as would be command-line operation.
 These instructions use the xboot.hex file already in the project.
 You can get the xboot.hex file here.  [xboot.hex](https://raw.github.com/synthetos/TinyG/dev/xboot/xboot/xboot.hex)  **NOTE: You need to right click and save as on the xboot.hex link to download the hex file correctly.** If you want to compile go to the next section: [Project Setup and Compiling the Boot Loader for TinyG](https://github.com/synthetos/TinyG/wiki/TinyG-Boot-Loader#wiki-projectsetup)